In Virginia it is illegal to:

 - If possible, put up a bat house on your property to encourage roosting away from your house.

 The best and only good way to remove bats from a structure is to exclude the bats from the building.
 If bats are found in a building their access point can be located by viewing the structure in the evenings when the bats vacate to feed.
 Once the source of entrance is located, the access point can be sealed off to prevent the bats from reentering the structure.
 It is very important to ensure that all bats have left the structure before closing it off.
 Another benefit of this technique is that it allows for removal without the homeowner coming in contact with the animal.
-There are other myths for removal such as mothballs but these techniques have proven to be useless.

 Bats are great neighbors to have around the house.
 One little brown bat has been documented eating upwards of 600 mosquitoes in one hour!
 Imagine what several individuals flying around in your yard could do!